 On May 29, 1794, German astronomer Johann Heinrich von Mädler was born.
-He ist best known for producing the first exact map of the Moon, the Mappa Selenographica.
+He is best known for producing one of the first exact map of the Moon, the Mappa Selenographica.

 In this period, Mädler also got to know the wealthy hobby astronomer Wilhelm Beer.
 Mädler taught the man in science and was able to use his private observatory, where he observed mostly the moon and later planet Mars together with Beer.
 Between 1830 and 1836 Mädler made drawings of the moon’s surface for 600 nights.
 A large lunar map with four leaves was created.
 The first sheet appeared in 1834, the lithographs had been made by his cousin, Lieutenant Vogel.
 The maps were published in two volumes together with a text work General Selenography in 1837.
 The costs for this were borne by Beer.
 In 1838 a smaller map of the moon with a diameter of 33 cm appeared.
 In the following years the maps became the standard work.
+In 1830, both observed Mars, made the first accurate maps of the planet and determined its rotation period.
+The determined value deviates only 13 seconds from the value determined with today’s means.
+Mädler and Beer also determined the zero meridian of Mars.
 Mädler became world famous and received numerous awards.
 He received a doctorate and was appointed Professor of Astronomy by Friedrich Wilhelm III in December 1837.

 In 1864, he proposed a calendar reform for Russia: After dropping 12 days to align with Gregorian calendar dates before the year 1900, the leap year in 1900 along with every 128th year afterwards (2028, 2156, etc.) under the Julian rules would be cancelled.
 This would give a mean year of 365 days, 5 hours, 48 minutes, 45 seconds, which is extremely close to the mean tropical year.
 Neither the Tsar nor Orthodox clergy accepted this unsolicited proposal, though a modified version of it was made by Sergey Glazenap in 1900, and ultimately Russia would adopt the Gregorian calendar in 1918.